A Dynamic Game Framework for Rational and Persistent Robot Deception With an Application to Deceptive Pursuit-Evasion: Linear-Quadratic Specification

-We require $\delta\neq 0$ as the belief mismatch will not reduce to $0$ in finite stage with initial belief $l_i^0\in (0,1)$.
-Due to deceivers' deceptive actions and the external noises, the belief sequence may be fluctuant; i.e., there can exist $k< k_{i,j}^{tr}$ such that $1-l^k_i(\theta_j |x^k,\theta_i) \leq \delta$.
-Thus, a player should only claim a successful learning of other players' types if his belief mismatch remains less than the threshold $\delta$ for the rest of stages.
+Due to deceivers' deceptive actions and the external noises, the belief sequence may be fluctuant; i.e., there can exist $k< k_{i,j}^{tr}$ such that $1-l^k_i(\theta_j |h^k,\theta_i) \leq \delta$.
+Thus, as shown in Definition \ref{def:truth-revealing}, a player should only claim a successful learning of other players' types if his belief mismatch remains less than $\delta$ for the remaining stages.